Live at Dunk! Fest

 Live at Dunk!
-Fest is a live album by American post-metal band Russian Circles, released digitally and on vinyl through Sargent House.
+Fest is the second live album by American post-metal band Russian Circles, released digitally and on vinyl through Sargent House.
 The album was recorded on May 7, 2016 at a performance in Zottegem, Belgium.
 This release marks the band's first live album.

 Background

 On May 7, 2016, Russian Circles headlined at a festival in Zottegem, Belgium.
 Unbeknownst to the band, the show was being professionally recorded.
 In explaining why this worked out for the best, bassist Brian Cook said, “Going into a show with the plan of documenting it on record was never really something we were too excited about.
 Too much pressure.
 Good shows aren’t a matter of playing everything perfectly; it’s a matter of creating a good vibe.”